digitalrightswatch/digitalrightswatch.org.au/content/blog/2015-10-29-australian-court-holds-google-is-responsible-for-linking-to-defamatory-websites.md

 More than anything, this case shows that we need better, more legitimate mechanisms for addressing complaints about harmful material online.

-Ultimately, it’s likely that we need some compromise here – new procedures that do not take six years and millions of dollars in court costs to protect people’s rights, but that are able to efficiently, transparently and legitimately investigate complaints.
+Ultimately, it's likely that we need some compromise here – new procedures that do not take six years and millions of dollars in court costs to protect people's rights, but that are able to efficiently, transparently and legitimately investigate complaints.

 _First published on [the Conversation][9]_